Viennese repair Holocaust survivor photos | DW | 29.05.2019

 Heading to the vigil on Monday night, Vienna's Social Democrat (SPÖ) Mayor Michael Ludwig said the slashing of 10 photos on Sunday and seven previous photo defacements were "cowardly" acts that not only targeted Jews but also the "core values of our society."

 On Monday, sewing skills were offered by Muslim Youth Austria.
-The youth organization of the Catholic charity Caritas, as well as an artists' collective, said they would stand watch.
+The youth organization of the Catholic charity Caritas and an artists' collective said they would stand watch.

-Women who came and "stitched the photos back together" had brought relief to what he previously thought had been an impossible situation, said Toscano, a Mannheim, Germany-based artist-photographer.
+Women who came and "stitched the photos back together" had brought relief to what he previously thought had been an impossible situation, said Toscano, an artist-photographer based in Mannheim, Germany.

 Toscano said he had contacted some of the survivors whose images were defaced and although shocked they had told him "now more than ever before these portraits need to be shown."